 Ökocat is reclaimed lumber pressed into pellets that break down when wet.
 The clumping mechanism differs from clay: pellets absorb moisture and stick together rather than forming a solid mass.
 This means clumps are softer and break apart more easily during scooping, leaving residue in the box.
 You’ll need a full box change every three to five days with multiple cats, versus weekly with Dr. Elsey’s.

 The upside: nearly zero dust.
 If you or your cat have respiratory sensitivity, or if the litter box sits in a bedroom or bathroom where dust settles on surfaces, Ökocat solves that problem.
-The wood also has mild natural antimicrobial properties, though the effect on odor is subtle.
+The wood also has mild natural odor-absorbing properties, though the effect is subtle.
 Some cats reject the texture initially—the pellets are larger than fine grains—but most adjust within a few days if you mix it with their old litter during the transition.

 Price is $18–23 for 12.3 pounds, about $1.60 per pound.
 Because you’re changing the whole box more often, monthly cost ends up similar to Dr. Elsey’s despite the higher per-pound price.